When I log onto CUNYfirst, why can't I register?

-A: It is a lot like normal registration.
+A: Students should follow the same steps as they do to enroll in an open course.
 However, before you add the class to your shopping cart, make sure you’ve checked the “Wait List if Class is Full” checkbox.
 This box is very small, so watch carefully.

 Q: I am in one class and don’t want to lose my seat, but really would prefer another class.
 How can I use waitlist to help?

 A: This is one of the advantages of the waitlist.
 First, do a Swap in CUNYfirst.
 Select the class you are currently scheduled to take from the “Swap this Class” menu.
 Then enter the class you really want instead in the “With this Class” area.
 Don’t forget to check the small “Wait List if Class is Full” checkbox.

 Next, CUNYfirst will wait for a seat to open up in your preferred class.
 When your turn comes up, the system will enroll you and simultaneously drop you from the other class.
 In the meantime (or if you never make it to the top of the waitlist), your seat in the original class is safe.